-Edited by Tuba Işık and Imran Schröter.
+Edited by Tuba Işık, Elisabeth Naurath and Imran Schröter.

 To the series